kyma-project/nats-manager/docs/user/README.md

   - DestinationRule (dr)

 3. The Controller reacts to changes of the NATS CR to adapt the resources mentioned above to the desired state.
+4. The Controller creates or deletes the NATS server.

 ### NATS Manager

-The NATS Manager.
 The NATS Manager is responsible for starting the Controller which creates, watches, and reconciles the relevant resources.

 ## API/Custom Resource Definitions